-Ancient civilizations, intricate myths starring magical beings, sun-drenched islands, shimmering blue seas and delectable cuisine are, no doubt, the first things that come to mind when thinking of Greece.
-Anyone who has travelled here will tell you about its outstanding natural beauty, the hospitality of the locals and the easy-going lifestyle apparent everywhere you look.
+Ancient civilizations, intricate myths starring magical beings, sun-drenched islands, shimmering blue seas and delectable cuisine.
+These are, no doubt, the first things that come to mind when thinking of Greece.
+Anyone who has travelled here will tell you about its outstanding natural beauty.
+They go on about the hospitality of the locals and the easy-going lifestyle apparent everywhere you look.
 Living in a country other than your own is like a long journey of discovery that, I guess, never ends.
-Here are just a few of the things I have learned since living in Hellas.
+Here are just a few of the things I have learned since moving to Greece.

 Expressing yourself loudly, with accompanying hand and body movements, is entirely normal and accepted.
 No one gets offended.
 Sick of waiting in line at some government office?
 Say it: loudly and clearly!
 Chances are, others will chime in and you will have a good complaining session – instant bonding!
 Think someone’s put on a few kilos?
 Declare it!
 Don’t like the food?
 Don’t just sit there, say something!

-I spent the first year thinking that Greeks were rude and angry people, until I realised – it’s just their way.
+I spent the first year after moving to Greece thinking that Greeks were rude and angry people until I realised – it’s just their way.
 Even a normal conversation can sound like an argument for the uninitiated.
-You can have a blinding argument with someone one minute, next minute it’s all over and you will likely be invited for a coffee or a tsipouro, no grudges.
+You can have a blinding argument with someone one minute.
+Next minute it’s all over and you will likely be invited for a coffee or a tsipouro, no grudges.
 Often the beginning of a lasting friendship starts with a heated exchange.
-It’s that Mediterranean blood, or something.
+It’s that Mediterranean blood or something.

-Although it does make life rather dramatic, ultimately I find it healthier than bottling it up and I have come to enjoy saying how I really feel, loudly and with the appropriate accompanying hand gesture.
+Although it does make life rather dramatic, ultimately I find it healthier than bottling it up.
+More than that, I have come to enjoy saying how I really feel, loudly and with the appropriate accompanying hand gesture.
 Definitely not many stiff upper lips around here!

 Sitting around a table, with your elbows off it, eating from one plate with a knife and fork and asking politely if someone could pass the salt – it seems so ridiculous when compared with the Greek style of dining.
-In this food centric society, meals are loud and boisterous, with much use of hands, bread and a single fork held in the right hand.
-It’s perfectly ok to stretch right across someone to grab something that you want, talk with your mouth full, wipe your hands on the table cloth and eat from all the plates, which are spread in the centre of the table.
-Once I got over myself and my Anglo-Saxon sensibilities, I realized how much more enjoyable mealtimes could be.
+In this food-centric society, meals are loud and boisterous.
+It icludes much use of hands, bread and a single fork held in the right hand.
+It’s perfectly ok to stretch right across someone to grab something that you want or talk with your mouth full, wipe your hands on the table cloth and eat from all the plates, which are spread in the centre of the table.
+Once I got over myself and my Anglo-Saxon sensibilities, I realized how much more enjoyable mealtimes could be since moving to Greece.
 Washed down with local wine, beer or tsipouro and plenty of political debate!

-Here in Greece, its family first no matter what.
+Here in Greece, it’s family first no matter what.
 Family members may be feuding on day to day basis, but when the chips are down, everyone comes running.
 You never have to face anything alone in Greece.
-There is a dependency on the family that is strange to one raised to be so independent; but it’s assuring too.
+There is a dependency on the family that is strange to one raised to be so independent.
+Ultimately, it’s assuring too.
 Greek culture tends to concentrate more on the collective than the individual.
-We live, like so many, in a two storey house with my partner’s parents.
+We live, like so many, in a two-storey house with my partner’s parents.
 Essentially two separate households, our lives are intertwined.
 Our children are upstairs or downstairs as they please.
-We have built in babysitters and we will care for them as they age.
-Financial and practical help, emotional support as well as Yaya’s home cooking, more than makes up for the limited privacy and occasional over involvement.
+We have built-in babysitters and we will care for them as they age.
+Financial and practical help, emotional support as well as Yaya’s home cooking, more than makes up for the limited privacy and occasional over-involvement.